mearjunsingh/photobay/readme.md

 # About
-This is a front end template for photo stores.
-Similar concept like Pixabay.
-It can be used as perfect free photo hosting websites.
+This is a django project to host photo store websites.
+It includes similar concept like pixaby but with different UI and different backend algorithm.

 # Features
 * Beautiful Home Page